serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 In C++ (and C) when one adds a ``uint8`` with a ``uint8``, he ends up with an ``int``.
 This is not the default behavior of numpy arrays, so we did hit a bug here.
-I still think that delegating type inference to C++ was a good choice, because the C++ implementation autoamtically documents and provides the function type without the need of manually filling each function type description has we did for the type checker, but it still requires some care.
+I still think that delegating type inference to C++ was a good choice, because the C++ implementation automatically documents and provides the function type without the need of manually filling each function type description has we did for the type checker, but it still requires some care.